Opendigitalradio/ODR-DabMod/dpd/README.md

-Digital Predistortion Calculation Engine for ODR-DabMod
+Digital Predistortion Computation Engine for ODR-DabMod
 =======================================================

-This folder contains a prototype to do digital predistortion.
-It was tested on the development system only.
+This folder contains a digital predistortion prototype.
+It was only tested in a laboratory system, and is not ready for production usage.

 Concept
 -------

-ODR-DabMod makes outgoing TX samples and feedback RX samples available for an external tool.
+ODR-DabMod makes outgoing TX samples and feedback RX samples available to an external tool.
 This external tool can request a buffer of samples for analysis, can calculate coefficients for the predistorter in ODR-DabMod and load the new coefficients using the remote control.

+The external tool is called the Digital Predistortion Computation Engine (DPDCE).
+The DPDCE is written in python, and makes use of the numpy library for efficient computation.
+Its sources reside in the *dpd* folder.

 The predistorter in ODR-DabMod supports two modes: polynomial and lookup table.
-But at the moment only the polynomial model is implemented.
+In the DPDCE, only the polynomial model is implemented at the moment.

-The *dpd/main.py* script is the entry point for the *DPD Calculation Engine* into which these features will be implemented.
+The *dpd/main.py* script is the entry point for the *DPD Computation Engine* into which these features will be implemented.
 The tool uses modules from the *dpd/src/* folder:

 - Sample transfer and time alignment with subsample accuracy is done by *Measure.py*